A Few Early Years

 At that time, the posh area in St. Catharines was Yates Street, above the shipyards which originally drew residents to Shipman's Corners, as the place was known until the completion of the first Welland Canal.
 The instigator of the canal, William Hamilton Merritt, was knighted, Merritton named after him and St. Catharines after his wife, whence the spelling of Catharines with an "a", which continues to confuse many.
 Incredibly, Merritt simply fabricated the map of the most expensive section, the "Deep Cut", with all heights reduced by a factor of two so the cost would not look prohibitive.
 He then totally bungled the planning and management of the project.
 Despite this, the government of the day repaid his losses and honoured him.
 (Later, he persuaded the government to let him mulct the Grand River 6 Nations people of a huge portion of their lands and endowment; Google Caledonia for the effects of this chicanery that resound to the present day.)
 John By, as honest as he was capable, fared appallingly differently with the canal I live near in Ottawa (no longer Bytown).
 By should have been knighted, and Merritt hauled up for fraud.

 Anyway, next in status to Yates came Hillcrest, on the south bank opposite the shipyards.
 The status area ended at the highway to Welland, known there as Glenridge Avenue.
 Ontario Street South was the first road south of the highway.
-There was one more street then, Highland, which backed onto a golf course, and had small inexpensive houses.
+There was one more street then, Highland, which backed onto a golf course and had small inexpensive houses.

 A last look: the docks are gone, but the hydro station, original poles, and a 2nd-canal lock remain

 I grew up with a lot of the history of the area still intact.
-There were the earliest homes at the base of Western Hill, the old docks of Shipman's Corners where sailing ships came to unload, most of the old brick buildings on the road down to the docks.
+There were the earliest homes at the base of Western Hill, the old docks of Shipman's Corners where sailing ships came to unload, and most of the old brick buildings on the road down to the docks.
 And, there was the first hydro-electric power station in the area that supplied the first commercial electric railway in the world by 1879.
 The electricity generators were on the east side of the canal, while all the users at that time were on the west, with sailing ship masts passing in between.
 So, the power company built two poles to carry their wires across the canal.
 Their engineer not only invented slip-forming for concrete, he worked out how to vary its area so the poles tapered from base to tip.
 They were the tallest unreinforced concrete structures in the entire world from the time they were built until Ontario highway builders demolished them along with most of the oldest history of the area.
 I know transportation is important, but surely we could be less destructive about it.

 I also grew up not counting on electricity.
 The earliest transmission lines from the Niagara Falls generating stations ran right along the top edge of the escarpment.
 That meant that every lightning bolt within miles hit them.
 And, switchgear then couldn't handle lightning strokes.
 (When I spent a year at A.Reyrolle&Co after graduation, I found out why.)
-I doubt that a week went by that we didn't lose power for half an hour or so during the 40's.
+I doubt that a week went by that we didn't lose power for half an hour or so during the 40s.
 We kept candles in holders with a pack of matches beside them in every room in the house.
-Our furnace was powered by coal, our stove by manufactured gas.
+Our furnace was powered by coal, and our stove by manufactured gas.
 I still remember one frantic Christmas morning when a power outage hit, after both neighbours had been converted to the "live better electrically" slogan of Ontario Hydro.
 My brother George was assigned the task of fitting three turkeys into our oven; the hams were switched to steamers on top of the stove.
-When, two decades later, I moved to a farm house in rural Cumberland, the first thing I did was to ensure that the house could stay running without electricity if need be.
+When, two decades later, I moved to a farmhouse in rural Cumberland, the first thing I did was to ensure that the house could stay running without electricity if need be.

 Until the 1950's, few of the farms in the area had electricity.
 Almost all had a windmill to pump water from a well to a storage tank on the 2nd level of their barn.
 It was a good use of wind power - when the wind blew, the tank was topped up, when it didn't, the tank still provided water for all.
 But, maintenance of them was very high - once rural electricity arrived, those windmills were destroyed by winds within a few years, and then not repaired.
 By the 1980's, I was unable to find the tower of even one still standing anywhere on the Niagara Peninsula.
 It was a very useful reminder to me, when wind power became the guru's future source of unlimited energy, that a wind of 100 km/hr packs a thousand times the energy of one at 10 km/hr.
 If you want to use average winds, it's a major engineering challenge to keep a wind engine intact at the wind speeds common in storms.

 When I was born, the Niagara peninsula was almost entirely agricultural.
-Some General Motors auto part plants were in St. Catharines along the railway, some paper mills in Merritton and Thorold along the Welland canals, and there was a clump of bed and breakfast houses around the Niagara falls.
+Some General Motors auto part plants were in St. Catharines along the railway, some paper mills in Merritton and Thorold along the Welland canals, and there was a clump of bed and breakfast houses around the Niagara Falls.
 Then came the end of the war.
 Several square miles of uniform houses were quickly built.
 (As of Y2K, you could still see a few of them, just north of the QEW east of Niagara St. - 300 sq.ft. bungalows.
 In all other areas, they've been expanded or replaced.)
 The population of St. Catharines doubled almost overnight.

 Most of the newcomers I came to know were Polish and Hungarian, but a substantial portion of Latvia, a large contingent of Ukrainians, and many of the Dutch farmers displaced by the flooding of their farms, also came.
 (All were northerners; I didn't grow up with visible minorities, I grew up with audible ones!
 Hungarian accents were particularly strong.)
 Most got right down to ensuring that their children would be successful in their new country.
 They must have been selected carefully, so many of them were cultured; musicians, artists and thespians abounded.
-When, in the 1960's, I moved to Ottawa, over three times the size of the St. Catharines I left, but where war immigration had had slight effect, I felt culturally as deprived as if I had been returned to a one room school.
+When, in the 1960s, I moved to Ottawa, over three times the size of the St. Catharines I left, but where war immigration had had slight effect, I felt culturally as deprived as if I had been returned to a one-room school.

 Our house cleaning was for many years done by a Hungarian, Mrs. Bandi.
 She was an ever-cheerful person who could be firm enough if we children tried anything dangerous, but who laughingly let us get away with murder otherwise.
 I am told that, as a terrible two, my favourite stunt for getting her attention was to crawl under the piano and unplug the vacuum cleaner she was using.
 She would shake her finger at me in mock seriousness, eyes twinkling, before crawling under the piano to plug it back in again.
 I often remembered her example on occasions when I otherwise might have been tempted to be exasperated with my own children.
 She was also stronger than most men.
 I remember once my trunk full of university books arriving at the house.
 The driver, alone in the truck, had to ask for help in unloading it.
 Mrs. Bandi simply picked it up and carried it in as if it were a feather, while the not unsubstantial truck driver gaped in astonishment.